 Menick’s other works include a documentary on madness and travel, Paris Syndrome (2010), and an essay film in the form of a monologue about “last person on Earth” films (The Secret Life of Things, 2005) His most recent project, Haunting (2020), is an evocation of the long history of ghosts in cinematic horror.

 Born in White Plains, New York, Menick studied fine art at the Cooper Union for the Advancement of Science and Art.
 After graduation, he was an early member of several New York art collectives including Nomads + Residents and 16 Beaver Group.

 In addition to MoMA PS1’s Greater New York and dOCUMENTA (13), his visual art and films have been exhibited and screened at the International Film Festival, Rotterdam; Palais de Tokyo, Paris; CCA Wattis, San Francisco; and Artists Space, New York.
 Menick’s essays and stories have appeared in frieze, The Believer, Mousse Magazine, BOMB, Spike Art Quarterly, Art in America, and Witte de With Review, among other publications.

-Menick received grants from the Jerome Foundation and the New York Foundation for the Arts, and has received several commissions, including from Les Laboratoires d’Aubervilliers in France.
-Menick currently lives in New York City where he is also a visiting professor of film at the Cooper Union.
+Menick was awarded grants from the Jerome Foundation and the New York Foundation for the Arts, and has received several commissions, including from Les Laboratoires d’Aubervilliers in France.
+Menick currently lives in New York City where he is a visiting professor of film at the Cooper Union.